mabersold/maximum-futility/README.md

 Java 17 - if you are using IntelliJ, check under Settings -> Build, Execution & Deployment -> Build Tools -> Gradle.
 Check Gradle JVM to make sure you have a compatible Java SDK selected.

-## Setup Instructions

-There are two components that need to run: the API and UI.
-The API is a KTOR-based application written in Kotlin and running on the Java virtual machine.
-The UI is a React-based application using Material UI.

-## Run the API
+## Running the Application

-Please note, the first time you run the API, you will need to generate and seed the database.
+Please note, the first time you run the application, you will need to generate and seed the database.

 ### From IntelliJ IDEA